Custom Adapters

-The Adapt~O~Matic creates customized 3D-printable adapters for things like lenses and filters, or pretty much anything with metric or Unified threads.
-It creates well-formed thread profiles with smooth lead-in and lead-out, but doesn’t do NPT or other tapered thread profiles (yet).
-You can also create adapters with smooth non-threaded ends if you want.
+The Adapt~O~Matic creates customized 3D-printable adapters for things like lenses and filters, or pretty much anything with metric or Unified threads, and special profiles like dovetails.

 Adapter Parameters